begavett/BTACT/README.md

 * Age + Gender + Occupation
 * Age + Education + Gender + Occupation

-To run this app, the user must download and install the free R software package from http://www.r-project.org Once R is installed, the shiny package must be installed.
-In R, simply type the code below to install shiny.
+To run this app, the user must download and install the free R software package from http://www.r-project.org as well as the free RStudio software (http://www.rstudio.com/products/rstudio/download/) Once RStudio is installed, the shiny package must be installed.
+In RStudio, simply type the code below to install shiny.

 ```R
 install.packages("shiny", dependencies = TRUE)